github/hackathons/Resources.md

 ## [Vevox](https://www.vevox.com/word-cloud)

-Vevox is an interactive word cloud generator, polling and Q&A app that can be utilised to run live word cloud polls.It can be used in virtual hackathons to engage participants and increase collaboration.
-Creating and running a live word cloud poll can evoke excitement and give the participantsenergy as they can see all their text responses appear on your presentation screen in front of them.
+Vevox is an interactive word cloud generator, polling, and Q&A app that can be utilised to run live word cloud polls.
+It can be used in virtual hackathons to engage participants and increase collaboration.
+Creating and running a live word cloud poll can evoke excitement, and give the participants energy.
+People can see all their text responses appear on your presentation screen in front of them.

 ## [Zoom](https://zoom.us/)